Greedysky/TTKMusicPlayer/README.md

  * Qt stable version is tested on Qt4.x for windows-mingw 32bit
  * Qt stable version is tested on Qt4.x for ubuntu-linux-gcc 64bit
  * Qt stable version is tested on Qt5.x for windows-mingw 32bit
+ * Qt stable version is tested on Qt5.x for windows-mingw 64bit
  * Qt stable version is tested on Qt5.x for ubuntu-linux-gcc 64bit

 | Platform | Qt & Compiler     | Status                                                                 |